Frequently Asked Questions

 View our Frequently Asked Questions to gain a better understanding of our teaching strategies and TESOL (Teaching English to Speakers of Other Languages) methodology.

 Children imitate what they see and hear, and are quick to memorise new information.
 Our classes feature a balance of stirring activities (active tasks that incorporate movement) and settling tasks (less active tasks such as writing, colouring, arts & crafts) to cater for the various learning styles.
 By engaging in tasks in an English environment, children naturally start to pick up the language used in the classroom.
 For example, a phrase such as "pass me the scissors please" can be visual (as they see the item), aural (hearing the teacher model the phrase) and kinaesthetic (physically using the item).

 At EfA, our aim is to enhance students’ productive English skills by immersing them in an English speaking environment.
-Smaller class sizes - with a maximum of nine students per class in our Macao Centres and ten students in our Taipa Centre - allow all students to have opportunity to practise their English skills as well as build their confidence in speaking.
+Smaller class sizes - with a maximum of nine students per class - allow all students to have opportunity to practise their English skills as well as build their confidence in speaking.
 Students can then apply their acquired language skills to practical tasks that will benefit them in future where they are required to speak English, for instance at school, university or at work.
 Classes feature different types of student interaction patterns through games, pair and group work, discussions, presentations, drama and role-plays.

 Our classes are interactive and communicative.
 Students are encouraged to participate as much as they can.
 Children learn best when they are enjoying themselves, so we make sure classes are fun and engaging for our learners.

 To speed up your child’s progress, our range of after-school ENGLISH CLUB classes provide even more opportunities for students to practice what they are learning.
 For more information on our ENGLISH CLUB schedule and the special offers for our weekend students please speak to our Learning Centre staff.